- Updated January 29, 2026

 About Wandoor Beach

 Wandoor Beach in Port Blair is where golden sands, swaying trees, and endless blue waters come together to create a postcard-perfect setting.
-Just 45 minutes from Port Blair city centre, unlike the more crowded beaches in Andaman and Nicobar islands, Wandoor Beach is a peaceful spot, perfect for those who want to relax, soak in nature, and chase stunning sunsets.
+Just 45 minutes from Port Blair city centrer, it is one of the best beaches in Port Blair, unlike the more crowded beaches in Andaman and Nicobar islands, Wandoor Beach is a peaceful spot, perfect for those who want to relax, soak in nature, and chase stunning sunsets.

 What makes Wandoor Beach extra special?
 It’s not just a peaceful beach, it’s also the gateway to Mahatma Gandhi Marine National Park, home to some of the most stunning islands and marine biodiversity in the region.
 Also, the old driftwood logs of the 2004 Tsunami scattered along the shore are nature’s artwork giving the beach a rustic, untouched beauty.